-- 8.1 At present the Council has no evidence that any part of Plot 3 is a highway, bridleway or footpath and nobody has claimed this position. - 8.2 If as a consequence of publication of the Order evidence is produced to substantiate that status then the Council will consider what powers may be required to stop up or divert any public right of way and equally consider whether there are any consequential private rights that require attending to. - 8.3 Given that no such claim exists at the present time the Council cannot be certain what powers might be used if such a situation presents itself and is likely to hold discussions with the specialist team at the Department of Transport before making any decisions. - 8.4 However the Council reserves its position in relation to any such statutory provisions and matters should be clearer following the end of the statutory objection period to the Order.
+- 8.1 At present the Council has no evidence that any part of Plot 3 is a highway, bridleway or footpath and nobody has claimed that it is any of these. - 8.2 If as a consequence of publication of the 2023 Order evidence is produced to demonstrate that it is a highway, bridleway or footpath then the Council will consider what powers may be required to stop up or divert any public right of way and equally consider whether there are any consequential private rights that require attending to. - 8.3 Given that no such claim exists at the present time the Council cannot be certain what powers might be used if such a situation presents itself and is likely to hold discussions with the specialist team at the Department for Transport before making any decisions. - 8.4 However the Council reserves its position in relation to any such statutory provisions and matters should be clearer following the end of the statutory objection period to the 2023 Order.